Kayla McAlister

-Kayla Ahki (née McAlister; born 6 August 1988) is a former New Zealand netball and international rugby sevens sevens player.
+Kayla Ahki (née McAlister; born 6 August 1988) is a former New Zealand netball and international rugby sevens player.
 She played for the Northern Mystics in 2011, and a training partner in 2012, before switching to rugby.
 She was member of the NZ Women's Rugby Sevens team from 2012 to 2017, during which time the team won the Women's Sevens Series three times, the 2013 World Cup and silver at the 2016 Summer Olympics in Rio de Janeiro.
 McAlister was named the World Rugby Women's Player of the Year.

-With her selection she won the On an individual level, she was named the world's best rugby sevens player in 2013.
+On an individual level, she was named the world's best rugby sevens player in 2013.

 Early life

-Kayla McAlister was born on 6 August 1988 to Trish (nee Montgomerie) and Charles (“Charlie”) Patrick McAlister.
+Kayla McAlister was born on 6 August 1988 to Trish (nee Montgomerie) and Charles "Charlie" Patrick McAlister.
 Her father Charlie played rugby union for Taranaki as well as rugby league professionally in Australia and England.
 He later coached the Manawatu Rugby Union team.
 Her mother played netball.
 Her older brother, Luke McAlister played rugby for the All Blacks.
 From the age of two months until she was eight she lived in Manchester while her father played rugby league for Oldham.
 In 1996 the family moved back to New Zealand and settled in Whangaparāoa on the Hibiscus Coast, where she attended Westlake Girls High School, graduating in 2006.
 Here she played netball and some touch rugby.

 Netball career

 While a teenager McAlister played netball for the Western Flyers in the National Bank Cup.
 After playing for one year with their second side McAlister was promoted in 2010 to the Auckland-Waitakere first division netball side.

-In 2010 she also became a training partner with the Northern Mystics and was promoted to their first team in 2011, had little time on court, though she did get to play in that year’s grand final. but was dropped from the playing squad down to a training partner in 2012.
+In 2010 she also became a training partner with the Northern Mystics and was promoted to their first team in 2011.
+She had little time on court, though she did get to play in that year's grand final.
+She was dropped from the playing squad down to a training partner in 2012.